-The Rome News-Tribune reported in February, 2011 that Gov. Nathan Deal wants fewer non-violent drug offenders in jail.
+The Rome News Tribune reported in February 2011 that Gov. Nathan Deal wants fewer non-violent drug offenders in jail.
 He would like to see these offenders in alternatives to jail like DUI courts and Drug courts.

-Floyd County is one step ahead and been implementing a Drug Court like program called Matrix since 2007.
+Floyd County is one step ahead and has been implementing a Drug Court program called Matrix since 2007.
 Superior Court Chief Judge Walter J. Matthews advocates drug courts as a solution that works and reduces repeat offenders but the Court Administrator says the Drug Court is in danger of running out of money.
-Despite the Floyd County Superior Court Judges good report, the District Attorney Leigh Patterson claims Drug Courts are just too expensive.
+Despite the Floyd County Superior Court Judges’ good report, District Attorney Leigh Patterson claims Drug Courts are just too expensive.
 Locking up an inmate can cost $30,000 per year.
 So it seems that at the cost of 3 inmates housed for one year, Drug Courts make good economic cents!